shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-mint-nfts.md

 };
 ```

-And we will be using the tzkt api to get all the token_metadata.
+We will be using the tzkt api to get all the token_metadata.

 ```js
 const getNFTs = async () => {